fpco/haskell.fpcomplete.com/content/libraries/rio.md

 projects the FP Complete team has worked on, using `RIO` has short-circuited long design discussions around monad transformer stacks.
-And conversely, projects we've assisted on which have used their own monad transformer or effects approaches have often spend significant time on designing and debugging.
+And conversely, projects we've assisted on which have used their own monad transformer or effects approaches have often spent significant time on designing and debugging.

 That said: this article isn't designed to convince you of anything,